-The Musicianship Placement Exam for Spring 2019 is held in two parts:
+The Musicianship Placement Exam for Fall 2019 is held in two parts:

 1).
 Individual Audition and Sight Singing Exam: Up to 10 minutes total and by appointment only; rooms are listed on the online registration form but are subject to change; see bulletin board outside your assigned room on the day of your appointment:

 - Wednesday (08/28) 1-4pm, Morrison Hall

 - Option 1: Tuesday (08/27) 4-5pm, 125 Morrison

 - Option 2: Wednesday (08/28) 11am-12pm, 125 Morrison